JimmyKChoi/Variant-Sex-Chromosome-Systems-Bioclimatic-Variables/README.md

 **multiphylo** - Nexus files for each of our three mammal families included in this study, sets of 1000 credible trees for use in **sensiphy_analyses.Rmd**.

-**output** - Output files from code, essentially subsets of TetrapodTraits 1.0.0 containing only our species of interest for each of our three mammal families.
+**output** - Output files from code, essentially subsets of TetrapodTraits v1.0.0 containing only our species of interest for each of our three mammal families.
 Some extra variables from other datasets (e.g. % acrocentric and haploid number from "chroms.csv") have been added.

 <ins>Ready-to-run scripts (run these in sequence!)</ins>

 **initial_phyloglm_analyses.Rmd** - The first in a series of scripts acting as polished versions of the master script, meant to allow easy reproduction of results.
 This one focuses on the initial analyses performed with the consensus tree using _phylolm_.

 **sensiphy_analyses.Rmd** - The second in a series of scripts acting as polished versions of the master script.
-This one focuses on the _sensiPhy_ analyses performing phylo. log regression over sets of 1000 trees from the posterior distribution for each mammal family of interest.
+This one focuses on the _sensiPhy_ analyses performing phylogenetic log regression over sets of 1000 trees from the posterior distribution for each mammal family of interest.

-**chromeplus_simulation_herp.R** & **chromeplus_1000trees_x.R** - The third/fourth in a series of scripts acting as polished versions of the master script.
+**chromeplus_simulation_x.R** & **chromeplus_1000trees_x.R** - The third/fourth in a series of scripts acting as polished versions of the master script.
 These are the _chromePlus_ simulations, with the 1000trees one performing the simulation (you guessed it) over the set of 1000 trees we use for _sensiPhy_.
+The 1000trees option is probably the more robust option for most use cases.

 <ins>Archived scripts</ins>